robertaicenogle/Statistics_R_Programming/README.md

 ![](read_csv.PNG)

 Note: It isn't necessary to put a source file into our active working directory.
 If we ever want to read in a file from elsewhere on our computer, we would provide the full file path to our file argument.

+There are two ways to send RScript lines to our R console.
+We can either use the "Run" button in the top-right source pane or use the following shortcut:

+- Command + Enter (Mac)
+- CTRL + Enter (Windows)

+If we send our read.csv() function to the R console, we should see our demo_table created in our R environment.